Meat Safety

 Meat cube

-A. Cube A is 1 inch on each side and has a volume of 1 cubic inch and the surface area of 6 square inches.
+A. Cube A is 1 inch on each side and has a volume of 1 cubic inch and a surface area of 6 square inches.

-B. Three complete cuts (two vertical and one horizontal) produce eight small cubes with a volume of 0.125 cubic inch.
-Total volume remains the same - 1 cubic inch, but total surface area has doubled and is 12 square inches.
-This is what happens when the meat is cut, the surface area increases.
+B. Three complete cuts (two vertical and one horizontal) produce eight small cubes with a volume of 0.125 cubic inches.
+Total volume remains the same - 1 cubic inch, but the total surface area has doubled and is 12 square inches.
+This is what happens when the meat is cut; the surface area increases.

 Ground meat

-In a large piece of meat the outside surface serves as a natural barrier preventing access to bacteria.
+In a large piece of meat, the outside surface is a natural barrier preventing access to bacteria.
 They have a long distance to travel to reach the center of the meat.
-Meat muscles are surrounded with a connective tissue which also acts as a protective sheath and so does the outside skin.
-Duties like cutting meat, grinding, mixing or stuffing all increase meat temperature and should be performed in the kitchen at the lowest possible temperatures as fast as possible.
-Otherwise we create conditions for the growth of bacteria and that will decrease the shelf life of the product.
+Meat muscles are surrounded by connective tissue, which acts as a protective sheath, and so does the outside skin.
+Duties like cutting meat, grinding, mixing, or stuffing increase meat temperature, and should be performed in the kitchen as fast as possible at the lowest possible temperatures.
+Otherwise, favorable conditions are created for the growth of bacteria, which will decrease the product's shelf-life.

-Food safety is nothing else but the control of bacteria and to do it effectively first we have to learn how bacteria behave.
-Once one knows what bacteria like or dislike, it will be very simple to produce safe products with a long shelf life.
-Let’s make something clear: it is impossible to eliminate bacteria altogether, life on the planet will come to a halt.
-They are everywhere: on the floor, on walls, in the air, on our hands and all they need to grow is moisture, nutrients and warm temperature.
+Food safety is nothing but the control of bacteria, but to do it effectively, we have to learn how bacteria behave first.
+Once one knows what bacteria like or dislike, safe products with a long shelf life are produced.
+Let’s make something clear: it is impossible to eliminate bacteria, life on the planet will come to a halt.
+They are everywhere: on the floor, walls, in the air, on our hands, and all they need to grow is moisture, nutrients, and warm temperature.
 Given ideal conditions bacteria can double up in numbers every 20 minutes.
-In a refrigerator their number will also grow slower, but they can still double up in 12 hours.
-At room temperatures bacteria will grow anywhere they have access to nutrients and moisture.
+They grow slower in the refrigerator, but they can still double up in 12 hours.
+At room temperature, bacteria grow anywhere they have access to nutrients and moisture.
 Short of deep freezing, it is impossible to prevent bacteria from spoiling meat, all we can do is to create conditions that will slow down their growing rate.
 The following three factors allow us to control the growth of bacteria and directly influence the safety of meat products:

 Temperature Control

-Storing and processing the freshest meat at low temperatures is the strongest weapon that we have to fight bacteria.
-Additional factors such as adding salt, nitrite, increasing meat's acidity, eliminating moisture, vacuum packing and others are additional safety measures that help to produce a safe product with the maximum shelf life.
-Nevertheless the single most important factor is using the lowest practical temperatures for processing and storing meat.
-When you answer the telephone and leave ground meat on the kitchen table for 3 hours it will not matter much, as long as you only make one or two pounds of sausage.
-It will be consummed in a day or two and there will not be enough time for the meat to go bad.
-But if you buy a 50 lbs box of pork butts to make different sausages for your family at Christmas, now it is a different matter.
+Storing and processing the freshest meat at low temperatures is our strongest weapon to fight bacteria.
+Adding salt and nitrite, increasing meat's acidity, eliminating moisture, and vacuum packing are additional safety measures that help to produce a safe product with the maximum shelf life.
+Nevertheless, the single most important factor is using the lowest practical temperatures for processing and storing meat.
+When you answer the telephone and leave ground meat on the kitchen table for 3 hours, it will not matter much if the sausage is grilled a few hours later.
+But if you buy a 50 lbs box of pork butts to make different sausages for Christmas, now it is a different matter.
 You can not eat all that meat in a day or two.
-Some of it will hang in the kitchen, some will be in a refrigerator, a good half will go into the freezer.
-It is in your own interest to have those sausages last as long as possible and now all those low temperatures and good manufacturing techniques will come into play.
+Some will hang in the kitchen, some in a refrigerator, and some will go into the freezer.
+It is in your interest to make those sausages safe and last as long as possible.
+You have to follow Good Manufacturing Practices.

 meat thermometer